 Marketing

-Challengers like TikTok have emerged, but Instagram remains the most important social platform for restaurants.
+Instagram remains the most important social platform for restaurants.
+Here’s how to find success.

-That’s because Instagram is arguably a restaurant’s best social media asset.
+In 2024, Instagram is still a restaurant’s best social media asset.
 Content can be anything from a quick 24-hour Instagram Story that promotes tonight’s special to a lengthy Instagram Reel that lives on a restaurant’s profile forever.
 The visual nature of Instagram goes hand-in-hand with restaurant marketing in that diners are vying for pictures of food, videos of staff and Stories promoting limited-time offerings.

-With approximately 1.4 billion monthly active users — including 40% of the U.S. population — Instagram is the fourth-largest social media site behind Facebook, YouTube and WhatsApp.
-While Instagram’s reputation might suggest it’s mostly used by teens and young adults, nearly of 50% of users are between the ages of 25 and 44.
-This cohort of users includes young professionals, parents with disposable income, men and women — pretty much anyone you would want to market your restaurant to.
+With approximately 2.35 billion monthly active users — including 40% of the U.S. population — Instagram is the fourth-largest social media site behind Facebook, YouTube and WhatsApp.
+While Instagram’s reputation might suggest it’s mostly used by teens and young adults, 71% of people aged 18-29 and 48% of people aged 30-49 have active Instagram accounts.
+This cohort of users includes young professionals, parents with disposable income, men and women — pretty much anyone you would want to come to your restaurant.

 Instagram is an ideal platform for restaurants to have in their marketing arsenal since there’s no shortage of drool-worthy content coming out of the kitchen at any given moment.
 Among consumers, there’s a hunger for food photography and restaurants are perfectly poised to satisfy that interest.
 Other content ideas to dabble in as well are highlighting staff, sharing news and promoting special offers.